kosjan/purple-school/README.md

-# My hw on purple school
+# My work in purple school